How We Can Close The Cloud Permissions Gap

 “In our recent State of Cloud Entitlements report, CloudKnox found that on average, less than 5% of permissions assigned are actually being used,” Raggo says.
 “So, there’s a big fundamental problem with over-permissioned access.
 And, as a result, there’s a big problem with potential security risks.”

 These risks are also likely to continue as we move back to the office, but in a more hybrid way of working, Raggo says.
 “Hybrid working will certainly have an impact,” he says.
-“Understanding who has access to what, and when, will have to also take into account that some folk will be going back and working in the office, some will be staying home.”
+“Understanding who has access to what, and when, will have to also take into account that some folks will be going back and working in the office, some will be staying home.”

 “That will have a direct impact on how you determine what type of access that you’re going to provide, and what those permissions should look like.”